-About one third of people with pyelonephritis also have symptoms of cystitis, including frequent, painful urination.
+About one third of people with pyelonephritis also have symptoms of cystitis (bladder infection), including frequent, painful urination.
 One or both kidneys may be enlarged and painful, and doctors may find tenderness in the small of the back on the affected side.
 Sometimes the muscles of the abdomen are tightly contracted.
 Irritation from the infection or the passing of a kidney stone (if one is present) can cause spasms of the ureters.
 If the ureters go into spasms, people may experience episodes of intense pain (renal colic).
-In children, symptoms of a kidney infection often are slight and more difficult to recognize (see Urinary Tract Infection (UTI) in Children).
+In children, symptoms of a kidney infection often are slight and more difficult to recognize.
 In older people, pyelonephritis may not cause any symptoms that seem to indicate a problem in the urinary tract.
 Instead, older people may have a decrease in mental function (delirium or confusion), fever, or an infection of the bloodstream (sepsis).

 In chronic pyelonephritis, the pain may be vague, and fever may come and go or not occur at all.

-The typical symptoms of pyelonephritis lead doctors to do two common laboratory tests to determine whether the kidneys are infected: examining a urine specimen under a microscope to count the number of red and white blood cells and bacteria and a urine culture, in which bacteria from a urine sample are grown in a laboratory to identify the numbers and type of bacteria.
+The typical symptoms of pyelonephritis lead doctors to do two common laboratory tests to determine whether the kidneys are infected: (1) examination of a urine specimen under a microscope to count the number of red and white blood cells and bacteria and (2) a urine culture, in which bacteria from a urine sample are grown in a laboratory to identify the numbers and type of bacteria (see also Urinalysis and Urine Culture).
 Blood tests may be done to check for elevated white blood cell levels (suggesting infection), bacteria in the blood, or kidney damage.

 Imaging tests are done in people who have intense back pain typical of renal colic, in those who do not respond to antibiotic treatment within 72 hours, in those whose symptoms return shortly after antibiotic treatment is finished, in those with long-standing or recurring pyelonephritis, in those whose blood test results indicate kidney damage, and in men (because they so rarely develop pyelonephritis).
 Ultrasonography or helical (spiral) computed tomography (CT) studies done in these situations may reveal kidney stones, structural abnormalities, or other causes of urinary obstruction.